PythonTorChat/TorChat-V0.9.9.x/README.md

   evidence a government agent could plant exploiting this hole....)
 Only use this version with people you know & trust.
 - windows: update the bundled tor.exe to current stable version 0.3.5.7
+- Tor V3 addresses have impacted some address matchng and extraction code.
+16 char addresses grew to 56 character addresses under Tor V3.

 version 0.9.9.554 - 30-Jun-2015 (unpublished)
 - issue: new windows installations cannot connect to recent Linux installations